ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/gasper/index.md

 1. Owning or manipulating two-thirds of the total staked ether.
 2. Destroying at least one-third of the total staked ether.

 The first condition arises because two-thirds of the staked ether is required to finalize a chain.
 The second condition arises because if two-thirds of the total stake has voted in favor of both forks, then one-third must have voted on both.
 Double-voting is a slashing condition that would be maximally punished, and one-third of the total stake would be destroyed.
 As of May 2022, this requires an attacker to burn around $10 billion worth of ether.
+The algorithm that justifies and finalizes blocks in Gasper is a slightly modified form of [Casper the Friendly Finality Gadget (Casper-FFG)](https://arxiv.org/pdf/1710.09437.pdf).

 ### Incentives and Slashing {#incentives-and-slashing}